Fala became famous in history as President Franklin D. Roosevelt's beloved dog and constant companion.

 Fala became a celebrity in his own right.
 He had two movies made about his life in the White House and in Hyde Park, he was the subject of a short series of political cartoons titled "Mr. Fala of the White House", and he even became an honorary private in the US Army by contributing $1 to the war effort for every day of the year.
 Fala became so popular that he needed his own secretary to answer the thousands of letters he received from his fans.
 One letter was from a poodle named Abigail, scolding Fala for not acting with more intelligence and dignity after he had chased a skunk with an unpleasant ending.

 During the 1944 presidential campaign, the Republicans falsely accused Roosevelt of spending millions of taxpayer dollars when he sent a Navy ship to the Aleutian Islands to pick up Fala after he was accidentally left behind from their trip.
-FDR answered the attack in his famous Fala Speech while talking to the Teamsters Union.
-The President said that both he and his family somewhat expected malicious statements to be made about themselves, but that he had to object when such statements were made about his dog.
+FDR answered the attack in his famous (and humorous) Fala Speech while talking to the Teamsters Union.
+The President said that both he and his family don't resent attack but Fala does.

 President Roosevelt died on April 12, 1945.
 Fala attended his funeral then spent the rest of his days living with Mrs. Roosevelt.
 The terrier seemed lost without his beloved master.
 Mrs. Roosevelt took great pleasure in Fala's company, and the two became inseparable.
 In her autobiography, she wrote "Fala accepted me after my husband's death, but I was just someone to put up with until the master should return."